Mobile Estate Planning Attorney

 • Trusts.
 A trust is a more complex financial instrument that allows a third party – a trustee – to hold assets for the benefit of your chosen beneficiaries.
 Many types of trusts exist, each with its own purposes and features.
 A revocable living trust can be used similarly to a will in terms of asset distribution, but, crucially, assets placed in trusts typically avoid probate.
 Trusts are also private and highly customizable.
 Irrevocable trusts, for example, cannot be modified once created, but they can be designed to achieve asset protection and other significant advantages.
 Our estate planning attorneys in Mobile can help you establish a trust and tailor it to your specific needs.

-• Probate and estate administration.
+• Probate and Estate Administration.
 When someone passes away, their estate must be settled in the eyes of the law.
 Probate is the court-supervised process that accomplishes this task.
 A personal representative, either appointed in the will or by the court, will be responsible for locating inventorying estate property, notifying heirs and creditors, settling debts, filing taxes, resolving conflicts, and distributing assets.
 Unfortunately, probate is often expensive, time-consuming, and stressful, and many personal representatives are overwhelmed by the scope of their responsibilities.
 Our Mobile law firm frequently handles matters of estate administration and can assist personal representatives and other interested parties throughout probate.
+Moreover, our attorneys provide comprehensive guidance to ensure that the personal representatives understand each step involved, equipping them with the knowledge they need to execute their duties efficiently and correctly.

 • Will Contests.
 In some cases, the probate process will be interrupted by a will contest.
 This involves an interested party – someone who stands to benefit from the outcome of the challenge – claiming that the will is not valid or enforceable.
-This may be because the document was allegedly written under duress, because the testator was not of sound mind, or one of several other disqualifying reasons.
+This may be because the document was allegedly written under duress, because the testator was not of sound mind, or for one of several other disqualifying reasons.
 The courts take will contests very seriously, and litigation may be necessary to resolve the dispute.
 We represent personal representatives and interested parties in these matters.
+Engaging with us at the early stages can mitigate risks and protect the open intention of the testator, providing a smoother resolution during these troublesome processes.

 If you need experienced guidance creating or updating any aspect of your future plans, our estate planning attorneys in Mobile are here for you.
 Contact us today at (251) 325-5141.